APogue/APogue.github.io/_data/thought_atoms.md

 thought_002: "There are tens of thousands of undergraduate students and hundreds of thousands in the greater community.
 Decisions cannot be ad hoc, especially in this day and age, when we have valuable policy and data-driven information.
 These are not trivial matters relating to a local high school pep rally"

+thought_003: If they say "words don't matter we carried out actions"... yeah but the words are indicative of care.
+And that can be proved because they didn't really carry out the right actions.
+They were not specific in either case: words or actions.
+Specific words predict specific actions.
+Words matter.

+thought_000: "Words don't matter we were just serving reputation," then why when your reputation was on the line did you withold your words?
+Because words do matter.
+You knew it.
+They are actionable.

 thought_004: could words have stopped what happened? are words actionable?
 I can't prove words caused what happened, but it is possible that words could have prevented what happened.

 thought_005: "A key theme is deliberate indifference"